 But getting these benefits can take time, and some say the approval process can be slow.
 Plus, Navy Federal Credit Union was caught up in a lawsuit in 2016 that’s worth taking into consideration as you narrow down your search for a lender.

 |Loan products offered||Conventional, Jumbo, VA, Refinance, Home equity loan, HELOC|

 Other loans: 580 or higher, depending on the loan type

 |Minimum down payment (Conventional)||0%|

 With its low and zero down payment home loans — many of which don’t require you to pay PMI — Navy Federal Credit Union is worth considering.
 A majority of customers give glowing reviews of the credit union, and its rate match guarantee ensures you’re getting the best rate available.

-But while Navy Federal Credit Union has its share of negative reviews, mostly regarding a slow approval process, the most alarming is a recent lawsuit brought on by the Consumer Financial Protection Bureau (CFPB).
-In 2016, the CFPB ordered Navy Federal Credit Union to pay $28.5 million for making false threats about debt collection to its members and for unfairly restricting account access when members had a delinquent loan between 2013 and 2015.
+Navy Federal Credit Union has its share of negative reviews, mostly regarding a slow approval process.
+And in 2016, the Consumer Financial Protection Bureau (CFPB) ordered Navy Federal Credit Union to pay $28.5 million for making false threats about debt collection to its members and for unfairly restricting account access when members had a delinquent loan between 2013 and 2015.

 Despite these actions, most customers have had great experiences with the credit union.
 All considered, we think it’s a strong option for most service members and their families.

 Lending requirements are standard